 Danez Smith was born in St. Paul, Minnesota.
 They are the author of Don't Call Us Dead (2017), [insert] boy (2014), winner of the Lambda Literary Award and the Kate Tufts Discovery Award, as well as two chapbooks.

-Of Smith's first book, Jericho Brown said, "The poems of [insert] boy have need of the body – desire it and lament its mortality – but over and again they assert Smith's seemingly religious belief that every sound the body makes, every word and wail, is only possible through connection to some other plane of existence."
+Of Smith's first book, Jericho Brown writes, "The poems of [insert] boy have need of the body – desire it and lament its mortality – but over and again they assert Smith's seemingly religious belief that every sound the body makes, every word and wail, is only possible through connection to some other plane of existence."

 In an interview with Rigoberto Gonzalez for the National Book Critics Circle blog, Smith said: